exasol/bucketfs-java/doc/design.md

 `dsn~conditional-upload~1`

-We decided to check if the file needs to get uploaded by comparing the checksum of the local file and the file in BucketFs.
-BucketFs does not support the creation of checksums we install a Python UDF that calculates the checksum.
+We decided to check if the file needs to get uploaded by comparing the checksum of the local file and the file in BucketFS.
+BucketFS does not support the creation of checksums we install a Python UDF that calculates the checksum.
 Since installing and running of the UDF takes some time (~2 secs), we only compare the checksums for files > 1 MB.
 For other files we simply upload the file since it's probably faster than building the checksum.

 A downside of this approach is that we need an SQL connection to the database.
 However, currently we could not find a better one.